KeyLearnings.ai · All Key Learnings

 By Dan Lynn

 Back in 2003, I was on a flight, sitting next to a woman I'd never met.
-We started a conversation and she asked me what I did.
+I started a conversation and at one point she asked me what I did.

 I told her I owned a digital marketing technology company that automated the bid management process for search marketing.